 Lighting should be warm and atmospheric in a boudoir.
 Either opt for a lighter airy feel with a pastel or cream colour scheme or create a Moulin Rouge style parlour with dark reds and black.
 Either way, there should be crystal or beaded trimmings on the lights; be they wall lights, lamps or chandeliers.
 Empire chandeliers are always a good choice and you can even create your very own.

 Accessories are essential in a French boudoir.
 Include plush rugs, throws, cushions and chairs in the room.
-Vintage artwork, photographs or film posters add an intriguing touch to walls and decorate vases flowers or feathers to give that dose of glamour.
+Vintage artwork, photographs or film posters add an intriguing touch to walls and decorate vases with flowers or feathers to give that dose of glamour.

 Soon enough you’ll feel like pampered royalty or an irresistible showstopper in the Moulin Rouge.
 French vintage boudoirs are timeless and endlessly appealing so you’ll be sure that whatever room you’ve created will last and be enjoyed again and again in the years to come.